ElenaKalganova/WWWCode-Python-Challenge-2024/README.md

 - Day 24 -- Write a program to remove vowels from a given string.
 - Day 25 -- Create a program to concatenate two lists.
 - Day 26 -- Create a program that uses a lambda function to square each element of a list.
+- Day 27 -- Create a program that sorts a list of strings alphabetically.